Today’s Wonder of the Day was inspired by Jack. Jack Wonders, “Can you judge a book by its cover?” Thanks for WONDERing with us, Jack!

 Is it good to judge a book by its cover, though?
 You may hear people warning against doing so.
 These warnings usually take the form of “Never judge a book by its cover,” “You can’t judge a book by its cover,” or “Don’t judge a book by its cover.”

 In life in general, this is good advice.
 Appearances can be deceiving.
 Before you can make a judgment about something’s value or worth, you need to take the time to investigate it fully.
 Take a deeper, closer look.
 You might be surprised by what you find.
 True worth and value aren’t always obvious when we only look at the surface.

 If you read a lot, you’ve most likely come across books that just didn’t thrill you like you thought they would based upon their colorful, exciting covers.
 Likewise, you’ve probably picked up books with boring covers that turned out to be wonderful.

-So the old saying does hold true many times: you can’t necessarily judge a book by its cover.
+So the old saying does hold true many times: You can’t necessarily judge a book by its cover.
 If you see a book whose cover intrigues you, give it a closer look.
-Maybe it’ll turn out to be a new favorite…or it could be a dud that goes downhill as soon as you get past the amazing cover!
+Maybe it’ll turn out to be a new favorite!
+But don’t forget that a less interesting cover doesn’t mean another book won’t be just as enjoyable.